Mathias-SantAnna/lotr-collectibles/README.md

 — **Back-end** —<br>

 Users can purchase things as either guest users or account holders.
 Guest users are unable to preserve personal information for future purchases since personal information such as their name, email address, shipping address, and other details are associated with their order in the database.
-Account holder users who register an account with their <ins>email address</ins> and <ins>username</ins>, user name (user profile) is connected with their order sallowing personal information to be obtained.
+Account holder users who register an account with their <ins>email address</ins> and <ins>username</ins>, user name (user profile) is connected with their orders allowing personal information to be obtained.
 Each product is assigned to a category and a brand, both of which are identifiable by an id.
 Each order has a unique order number that is produced when the order is processed, as well as information on the shopper and the goods.
 <br>
 In development mode, SQLite, a Django built-in database, is used, whereas in production mode, Heroku Postgre is used.
 All static files and folders for the website in production mode are stored on AWS (Amazon Web Services).